leyuri/leyuri/README.md

 ### Yuri Lee
 Hi.
 This is yuri.
-I like to experience something new<br>
+I like to experience something new! 😎 <br>

 ### Now I'm listening stuck with you 🎵🎵